rauniyars/quest-for-an-acceptable-level-of-income-inequality/README.md

   </p>
 </p>

 To understand the significant variables that prompt these trends, LASSO was used to conduct individual analyses within these countries.
 I used a total of thirteen variables that represent Skill-Biased Technological Change (SBTC) and Globalization and influence GDP per capita growth.
 Based on the results I received, I can make inferences from the data regarding how those factors play a crucial role in affecting income inequality.
-Below are a few graphs that were obtained after running the model:
+Below I have included a graph obtained from the LASSO model showing coefficient values for independent variables for the U.S.

 <br />
 <p align="center">